thrackle-io/rules-engine/docs/src/src/token/ProtocolERC721Handler.sol/contract.ProtocolERC721Handler.md

 ### _checkTaggedRules

-*This function uses the protocol's ruleProcessor to perform the actual Individual rule check.*
+*This function uses the protocol's ruleProcessor to perform the actual tagged rule checks.*

 ```solidity